InfiniteCanvasLLC/Newton/README.md

 #### Adding some basic linktos needed by the system

-Anytime we drop a database, a update it in some way, that deletes linktos, we need to re-generate some linktos that the service needes to communicate to the user.
+Anytime we drop a database, or update it in some way that deletes linktos, we need to re-generate those linktos that the service needes to communicate to the user.

 *Syntax*